blankly-finance/blankly-docs/content/en/orders/order.md

 `LimitOrder`, `MarketOrder` and `StopOrder` all inherit from this class.

+Every order type can be printed to yield a unique string.
+This allows an easy overview of each order type and the parameters that they need.

 ## Creation

 Assign the object returned from an interface order to a variable: